Sai-M021/Safedemic/README.md

 We are in the midst of a global pandemic that is showing no signs of slowing down.
 As we all continue to play our part in social distancing, we want to provide the public with a web application that disseminates and collects data regarding current pandemics, their spread, and their impact on our world.

-## Instructions

-The link to the website is in the description of the repository (https://github.com/neilr23/Safedemic).
-Below is summary of Safedemic's features:

 ## Features

 - Live Statistics: COVID-19 statistics summary based on user selected location.